-LSP will continue support of FMCSA's emphasis on passenger carrier enforcement during FFY 2019.
+LSP will continue support of FMCSA's emphasis on passenger carrier enforcement during FFY 2021.
 Enforcement will target areas where data indicates a need for enforcement, particularly agricultural regions to ensure safe transportation of migrant workers.
-Additionally, Inspectors will maintain awareness for signs of illegal activity during inspection and enforcement efforts, to include human smuggling.
+According to research provided by LSU/HSRG, data shows that the number of crashes involving both large and small buses has decreased significantly from CY2018 to CY2019.
+LSP will maintain efforts to see a continued decrease in these types of crashes.